 What is Volunteering?

-Volunteering covers any activity that involves spending time doing unpaid work with the aim of benefiting people or an environment.
+Volunteering covers any activity that involves spending time doing unpaid work with the aim of benefiting people, a community, or the environment.

 Why Should I Volunteer?

-- It can increase your confidence in the working environment
+- Confidence: It can increase your confidence in the working environment.

-- A chance to meet new people and make new friends
+- Friends: It's a chance to meet new people and make new friends.

-- Gain recognition (vInspired offers Awards for people who volunteer for a certain number of hours and you gain a qualification if you chose to undertake a Volunteer Passport with Learning to Work.
+- Gain Recognition: vInspired offers awards for those who volunteer a certain number of hours and you can get a Volunteer Passport with involve.

 Can I volunteer while on Job Seekers Allowance?

-As long as you are paid no more than your expenses and you still fulfill the criteria for claiming benefits then you can still claim unemployment benefit while you are volunteering.
+As long as you are paid no more than reasonable expenses, such as travel costs, and you still fulfill the criteria for claiming benefits then you can still claim unemployment benefit while you are volunteering.

-If you are given a subsistence allowance (this equates to more than just expenses) or you are doing a job that someone would normally be paid for then you cannot claim benefits.
+If the volunteering organisation pay you more than just expenses, or you are doing a job that someone would normally be paid for then you cannot claim benefits.

-You can volunteer for as many hours as you like as long as you can show that you are actively seeking and available for work.
+You also need to make sure that you're still meeting the rules of your benefit.
+You can volunteer for as many hours as you like as long as you can show that you are still actively seeking and available for work!